databricks-genai-cookbook/cookbook/genai_cookbook/index-2.md

 <br/>

+This cookbook is intended for use with the Databricks platform.
+Specifically:
+- [Mosaic AI Agent Framework](https://docs.databricks.com/generative-ai/retrieval-augmented-generation.html) which provides a fast developer workflow with enterprise-ready LLMops & governance
+- [Mosaic AI Quality Lab](https://docs.databricks.com/generative-ai/agent-evaluation/index.html) which provides reliable, quality measurement using proprietary AI-assisted LLM judges to measure quality metrics that are powered by human feedback collected through an intuitive web-based chat UI

 # Retrieval-augmented generation (RAG)

+> This first release focuses on retrieval-augmented generation (RAG).
+Future releases will include the other popular generative AI techniques: agents & function calling, prompt engineering, fine tuning, and pre-training.

 The RAG cookbook is divided into 2 sections:
 1. [**Learn:**](#learn) Understand the required components of a production-ready, high-quality RAG application